VEGA Technical Reference

 STATUS |

-R | Bit 0 BUSY: an operation is in progress, set until its modeled completion time (section 9).
+R | Bit 0 BUSY: an operation is in progress.
+The bit stays set until the modeled completion time (section 9).
 Bit 1 FIFO_FULL: reserved, reads 0. |

 0x000C |